MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsMeetingBroadcastPolicy.md

 ### -AllowBroadcastTranscription

 Specifies whether real-time transcription and translation can be enabled in the broadcast event.

+> [!NOTE]
-Note: this setting is applicable to broadcast events that use Teams Meeting production only and does not apply when external encoder is used as production method.
+> This setting is applicable to broadcast events that use Teams Meeting production only and does not apply when external encoder is used as production method.

 ```yaml
 Type: Boolean